3d-partons/partons/doc/markdown/partons_usage.md

 When a computation is performed, higher layers call lower ones automatically.
 The responsibility of a PARTONS user is only to set all required physical assumptions, such as GPD model, order of pQCD approximation, etc.

+The [first section](@ref usage_xml) explains how to write an XML file, whereas the practical aspects of running these files is left to [another tutorial](@ref use_xml_interface).
+The second section explains how to make use of the C++ library directly while again the practical aspects of writing an external program are left to the aforementioned [tutorial](@ref write_external_program).

 <hr>

 # XML interface {#usage_xml}

 We refer to a set of physics assumptions as scenario.
 In this section we demonstrate how a single scenario can be encoded in an input XML file to be evaluated by PARTONS.

 ## Example {#usage_xml_example}